kevintusquared/76774_final/final.md

 ## <a name="steam"></a> Steam Client
 ### <a name="what"></a> What is Steam?
 Steam is an online platform where you can buy, play, create, and discuss PC games.
 We host thousands of games (as well as downloadable content, or DLC, and user-generated features called "mods") from major developers and indie game designers alike.

-Steam is a cloud-based gaming library.
-One of its most popular features is the ability for users to use any computer to play games they buy/download to their Steam accounts.
-This also allows users to store a large collection of games without using too much computer memory.
+Steam is also a cloud-based gaming library.
+One of our most popular features is the ability you and other users to use any computer to play games they buy or download to their Steam accounts.
+This also allows you to store a large collection of games without using too much computer memory.
 To use Steam, you have to download and install the Steam "engine" or app on your computer.
-Once you do that, you can access the full library of games, software, and forums.
+Once you do that, you have access to our full library of games, software, and forums!

 ## <a name="install"></a> Steam Installation
 Steam itself is free to use, and free to download.
 Here's how to get Steam, and start finding your own favorite games.